 Data transmission via LiFi is done through a light beam emitted by an LED bulb and directed to a receiving device.
 This bulb is equipped with a LiFi router, which we call an access point, connected to the Internet network via an RJ45 Ethernet cable with PoE capability.
 The information is sent to the router from the network as an electrical signal, and then encoded by the imperceptible and ultra-fast switching (light intensity variation) of the light source.

 The connected device (computer, smartphone, tablet) equipped with a LiFi key and located in the coverage area of the light beam receives the data transmitted by the router through its LiFi receiver.
 This device, which can be a dongle connected to the device or an integrated chip, contains a photodiode responsible for capturing the light signal and a processor that converts it into an electrical signal.
 The computer receives this electrical signal and translates it into a binary system, then demodulates the digital data which then takes its final form, that of information understandable by humans.

 Here is a summary of the LiFi operating process in 4 steps:

 - The LiFi router receives the information via the Ethernet cable that connects it to the local network

-- It transmits it to the LED bulb which fluctuates at high speed, at a frequency of several tens of thousands or even millions of signals per second
+- It transmits it to the LED bulb, which fluctuates at high speed, with a frequency of tens of thousands or even millions of signals per second.

 - The light signal is perceived by the LiFi key which transforms it into an electrical signal and transmits it to the computer

-- The computer translates the signal into information understandable by humans.
+- The computer translates the signal into information that can be understood by humans.